-This upcoming long weekend it’s time to make the freezer your best friend.
-Let’s be honest know one wants to spend their whole long weekend in the kitchen.
+As we move into the cooler months it’s time to make the freezer your best friend.
+Let’s be honest know one wants to spend their whole week in the kitchen and who has time for that?

 Big-batch cooking can really help to prepare meals if you have guests coming over or even in general if you are time poor during the week.